-Top your SWVA road trip with a 5-star stay at Primland, south of the Blue Ridge Parkway in Meadows of Dan.
+Top your SWVA road trip with a 5-star stay at Primland Resort, south of the Blue Ridge Parkway in Meadows of Dan.
 Luxurious lodging, a spectacular mountain-top golf course, outdoor activities (see RTV Tour above), excellent dining, and gorgeous views welcome guests to Primland.

 See more photos and tips in our full Primland review: